gypsydave5/gypsydave5.github.io/_posts/2014-08-15-bitwise-and-permissions.md

 the same*.

-`777` in decimal notation is `511` (do the maths if you like), but also has a decimal representation of... `111111111`.
+`777` in decimal notation is `511` (do the maths if you like), but also has a binary representation of... `111111111`.
 Hey, look - all the 1s!
 It's like all the switches are turned on - and they really are!.
 This is because octal digits map really neatly to binary digits - they're a three-digit long collection of binary digits.
 'Binary digit' is a bit of a mouthful (pun intended), so let's